 While the Ottomans didn’t manage to find Sapara Monastery, the Soviets did.
 Fortunately, however, unlike with so many other churches in Georgia, they didn’t whitewash the interior.
 The frescoes, which date back to the 14th century, remain in great condition.

 While I don’t think there’s a rule prohibiting photography inside the church, and I typically take photos inside of other churches, here I decided not to.
-The atmosphere was very quiet, and there were just a few visitors, all of whom were entranced in prayer.
-It was clear that they’d come a long way up the mountain to pray about something in particular, and I didn’t want to disturb the peace with my noisy shutter-clicker.
+The atmosphere was especially quiet and solemn, and there were just a few visitors, all of whom were entranced in prayer.
+It was clear that they’d come a long way up the mountain for something in particular, and I didn’t want to disturb the peace.

 Before entering the church, I’d noticed an old defensive tower further up on the hill above the monastery.
-After exiting the church, I asked my driver to wait for me, and I found a steep dirt path to take me up there.
-And after several minutes of walking through a dense forest, I arrived.
+After exiting, I asked my driver to wait for me, and I found a steep dirt path to take me there.
+Reaching it requires a several-minute hike through a dense forest.

 While the tower itself is inaccessible, the hill offers a great view of the monastery and valley down below.
 Looking down, I noticed numerous other structures that I hadn’t seen before.
 The whole scene seemed like something out of a fairytale.